 The Hidden Cost of Wealth

-(中文) I grew up in one of the wealthiest suburbs outside of Boston.
+(中文) I grew up in a wealthy suburb outside of Boston.
 Despite being at a public school, our student parking lot was packed with Audis, BMWs, and Mercedes.
 Students regularly took ski vacations at resorts in Vermont and New Hampshire.
 More than that, they were known for going to elite colleges.
 There were three other students at Cornell with me from my graduating class of fewer than 180 students, and off the top of my head I can name at least 10 other students from my grade who attended Ivy League universities.

 This is indicative of a wider trend in higher education where college has been reserved primarily for the wealthy.
 Maybe “trend” is the wrong word.
 Tradition would be better.
 Until the early 20th century, post-secondary learning was reserved almost exclusively for the wealthiest fraction of society, with top universities accepting students primarily from prestigious “feeder schools” like Exeter and Andover.
 The SAT was actually invented as a means of creating a more meritocratic system of admissions, though, ironically, scores today are closely correlated with family income.
 Top universities have received a lot of widely publicized bad press recently for the lack of economic diversity on their campuses (here, here, and here, for a few examples).